kubetail-org/loadjs/README.md

   });
   ```

-3. Fetch files in parallel and load in series
+3. Fetch files in parallel and load them in series

   ```javascript
   loadjs(['/path/to/foo.js', '/path/to/bar.js'], {